dvtate/postfix-haskell/planning/implentation/lm.md

 - rcs
 - mark and unmark ids as noticed to update rc
 - this should be hidden from user entirely
+- stack on heap using address translations?

 TODO read assemblyscript malloc and gc impls

+TODO linear memory diagram